 At the end of the Únětice culture, during the transition to the Middle Bronze Age, fortifications or small hill forts emerge, showing strong connections to the Middle Danube area.
 This connection is also seen in the increase in the range of metalwork, with new artefacts such as knives, sickles, razors, tweezers, as well as ornamentation and production techniques (clay-core casting, recasting).
 The shape of these artefacts is clearly linked to the Middle Danube and the Carpathian basin (Jiráň, Salaš, and Krenn-Leeb 2013).

-The Nebra ‘Sky Disc’ is traditionally associated with Únětice, given the use that had been given to it—and the many reworked objects—for generations before being interred (grave materials dated ca. 1600–1560 BC).
+The Nebra ‘Sky Disc’ (Figure 56) is traditionally associated with Únětice, given the use that had been given to it—and the many reworked objects—for generations before being interred, with grave materials found around the disc dated ca. 1600–1560 BC.
 Its location near Sögel–Wohlde materials suggest the (at least partial) replacement of the particular religious worldview represented by the disc with the arrival of Tumulus and Sögel–Wohlde cultures to the region.
 It depicts astral symbols (sun, moon, stars), a boat (?) and two ‘horizon arcs, being the oldest concrete representation of the heavens, and a kind of calendar – also presumed for later gold ‘hats’ during the MBA (Jockenhövel 2013).

 At the end of the Únětice period, during the transition to the Middle Bronze Age, fortifications or small hill forts emerge, showing strong connections to the Middle Danube area.
 This connection is also seen in the increase in the range of metalwork, with new artefacts such as knives, sickles, razors, tweezers, as well as ornamentation and production techniques (clay-core casting, recasting).
 The shape of these artefacts is clearly linked to the Middle Danube and the Carpathian basin (Jiráň, Salaš, and Krenn-Leeb 2013).